Story

 1Ice-breaking

-Make many new friends by playing games, singing and dancing along to English songs.
+Make many new friends by playing games to know more about each other.

 By experiencing diverse cultures, children can understand more about different cultures and broaden their worldviews.